twsims/Assignment1/README.md

-# Assignment1
-using this for my first assignment in 587
+initial commit for the week 1 assignment